EyadYossri/Ai-Job-Recommendation/README.md

 It automatically:

-Extracts text from job description and CV PDFs
+  -Extracts text from job description and CV PDFs

-Uses Gemini AI to parse key details such as skills, education, and experience
+  -Uses Gemini AI to parse key details such as skills, education, and experience

-Compares each CV with the job description
+  -Compares each CV with the job description

-Produces a ranked list of candidates based on suitability scores
+  -Produces a ranked list of candidates based on suitability scores

 🧠 Key Features

   📄 PDF Extraction using PyMuPDF (pymupdf)

   🧩 LLM Analysis powered by google-generativeai

   🔐 Secure Configuration with .env file (API keys hidden)

   ⚡ Streamlit Frontend for smooth user interaction

 🧮 Candidate Ranking with AI-generated reasoning